 Darrell and I backtracked a couple of blocks and headed down the bicycle path to the seawall.
 With cyclists whizzing by us, the odd one cursed for being in the cyclist lane.
 Seriously.

 Accessibility 100 is a series of 100 easy-to-implement, free and inexpensive tips for improving accessibility for people with disabilities.
 This is a community project.
-Feel free to leave your comments, questions and ideas for future Accessibility 100 posts.If you enjoyed this post, consider buying me a cafe mocha.
+Feel free to leave your comments, questions and ideas for future Accessibility 100 posts.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.